 First intended as a duet for Alfred Drake and Joan Roberts in the Broadway production of "Oklahoma!", the Rodgers & Hammerstein song "Boys and Girls Like You and Me" had been discarded from that 1943 Broadway triumph and replaced with "People Will Say We're in Love".
 MGM producer Arthur Freed then purchased screen rights to the song, planning to interpolate it into the film score as a Judy Garland solo, but her rendition was cut from the picture.
 Miss Garland's Decca album of songs from the film included the song in an arrangement similar to her MGM prerecording.
 Later, the ballad was chosen to be crooned by Frank Sinatra to Betty Garrett in another Arthur Freed production, Take Me Out to the Ball Game (1949), but again the tune was deleted.
 The footage of Judy singing the song to Tom Drake no longer exists, but on the Warner Home Video special-edition DVD, the original audio recording is played over Garland-Drake production stills.
 Only about two or three seconds of footage from this sequence may be seen on the trailer in which Tom Drake's name is screened.
 It shows a medium shot of Tom Drake, and in the background, you can see some buildings supposedly under construction as they would appear in the surviving production stills.

 1940's interior sound stage and exterior set movie lighting equipment used Klegl Brothers lamp fixtures equipped with carbon-arc lamps.
 These lamps became famous for being so bright that it hurt the eyes of the actors, causing them to wear sun glasses during camera rehearsals.
-In the "Meet Me in St. Louis" after party sequence between Esther Smith (Judy Garland) and neighbor John Truett (Tom Drake), Esther asks John to stay while she turns off the rooms lighting, gas-sourced chandeliers, in the living room, dining room, entrance hallway, and main staircase.
+In the "Meet Me in St. Louis" after party sequence between Esther Smith and neighbour John Truett, Esther asks John to stay while she turns off the rooms lighting, gas-sourced chandeliers, in the living room, dining room, entrance hallway, and main staircase.
 Klegl carbon-arc lamps can not be dimmed.
 In the 1940's, movie studios did not have dimmer boards for the movie Klegl lighting fixtures.
-For this sequence, to create the illusion of the set's gas light fixtures being turned off, large venetian blinds were hung in front of the carbon-arc set lighting fixtures.
+For this sequence, to create the illusion of the set's gas light fixtures being turned off, large Venetian blinds were hung in front of the carbon-arc set lighting fixtures.
 As Esther and John turn off each chandelier, the electrician-grip would close the Venetian blind hung in front of the set lighting lamp, hanging in the stage-set's overhead scaffolding cat-walk surrounding the set wall perimeter.
 Closing the Venetian blind closed off the light source creating the illusion of the chandelier being turned off.
 After John leaves the house, Esther's action is to ascend the staircase, where she turns the two staircase wall gas lamps back on!
 The electrician-grip, stationed at his assigned carbon-arc lamp, opened the Venetian blind in front of the carbon-arc lamp, creating the illusion that the staircase wall gas lamp fixture was re-lighted, lighting the staircase as Esther heads to her upstairs bedroom.

-At the end of the film, John Truitt, referring to the fairgrounds, says "I liked it better when it was a swamp, and it was just the two of us."
+At the end of the film, John Truett, referring to the fairgrounds, says "I liked it better when it was a swamp, and it was just the two of us."
 This refers to a deleted scene, that took place after the trolley scene, when John and Esther visit the fairgrounds then under construction.
 This scene was set to the Rodgers and Hammerstein song "Boys And Girls Like You And Me" that was dropped from the final print.

-After principle photography was completed, Vincent Minnelli and Judy Garland visited NYC during the production process period of the film.
+After principle photography was completed, Vincente Minnelli and Judy Garland visited NYC during the production process period of the film.
 Staying at the Plaza Hotel, Vincent and Judy attended the S.M.
 Berman (author) Broadway comedy, in three acts, "The Pirate".
 Minnelli's "Meet Me in St. Louis" art director, Lemuel Ayers, recommended the play for Minnelli's future project.
 "The Pirate", produced by The Theatre Guild, (177 performances) featuring Alfred Lunt and Lynn Fontanne, with a cast of 38.
 The play's Scenic Designer was Lemuel Ayers.
 The play's costume designs were by Miles White, with the costumes executed by Madam Barbara Karinska.
 Directed and staged by Alfred Lunt, the comedy was performed at the Martin Beck Theatre.
 Enamored with the comedy, Minnelli called the studio asking MGM to purchase "The Pirate" filming property rights for him, as a follow up project after "Meet Me in St. Louis" was completed.
 After investigating, the MGM production office responded "we already own it!"
-Minnelli and Garland repeatedly attended the play's performances during their NYC stay; with Minnelli inscribing sketches and notes of the sets, costumes, and production details.
+Minnelli and Garland repeatedly attended the play's performances during their NYC stay, with Minnelli inscribing sketches and notes of the sets, costumes, and production details.